alemcuevas/AzureWebApp00/README.md

 Share this web app with others who are interested in learning about DevSecOps.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-1: What is DevSecOps? - Red Hat 2: DevSecOps Tools and Dev Sec Ops Services | Microsoft Azure